BILL ANALYSIS

 NEUTRALNational Earthquake Hazards Reduction Program Reauthorization Act of 2025

-S320 (National Earthquake Hazards Reduction Program Reauthorization Act of 2025) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
-The primary sectors impacted are Infrastructure and Technology.
+S320 (National Earthquake Hazards Reduction Program Reauthorization Act of 2025) has been assessed with a neutral outlook for investors.
+The primary sectors impacted are Infrastructure, Utilities, Technology and Insurance.
 View the full bill text on Congress.gov.

 neutral